Diamant: Diamant A

 This was the first version of the Diamant rockets, operational between 1965 and 1967.
 Remarkably for a newly developed system, all of the first four launches attempted launched were partly successful, the only failure occurring on the second launch when the payload was inserted into a lower orbit than planned.

+Completely assembled, a Diamant A was 18.95 metres high and weighed 18.4 metric tons.

-It possessed a first stage of 10 m, 1.4 metres in diameter, and a weight of 14.7 metric tons.
-Their engines of the type LRBA Vexin supplied a thrust of 269 kN for 93 seconds.
-The second stage was 4.7 metres long and had a diameter of 80 centimetres.
-It weighed 2.9 metric tons and developed a thrust of 165 kN for a duration of 44 seconds.
-The third stage is 2.65 m long and weighed 709 kilograms.
-It burned for 45 seconds and developed a thrust of 27 kN to 53 kN.
-Completely installed, a Diamant A was 18.95 metres high and weighed 18.4 metric tons.
+It possessed a first stage of 9.92m length, 1.34 metres in diameter, and a weight of 14.7 metric tons.
+The first stage had a Vexin B nitric acid/turpentine engine supplying a thrust of 274 kN for 93 seconds.

+The Topaze second stage was 4.70 metres long and had a diameter of 80 centimetres.
+It weighed 2.93 metric tons and had a four solid propellant engine that developed a thrust of 150 kN for a duration of 44 seconds.

+The third stage is 1.85 m long and weighed 708 kilograms.
+Its P064 solid-propellant engine burned for 45 seconds and developed a thrust of 52 kN.